 By collaborating with landowners and local councils we can build a land management plan that will benefit everyone.
 Local people will be able to fund these projects through our carbon marketplace and landowners will cultivate areas that are rich in biodiversity and adept at capturing carbon.

 BioCap believes in partnership and collaboration but at the same time is seeking real outcomes that are deliverable in a time frame commensurate with dealing with a crisis!

 BioCaps panel of experts are already working on the individual aspects encompassed in the mapping to open the door to significant change for the better in our wider countryside.

 BioCap wants to develop an open data model that avoids duplication and provides clear open information.
 The Opportunity Map aims to provide the means by which all involved can be accountable for the end results achieved.
 Across the UK, anyone will be able to act locally and have a global impact.

 WHERE WE ARE GOING

 Our initial mapping and projects are being developed to contribute towards the goal of making West Berkshire carbon neutral.
 We hope that our methodology and results in West Berkshire will help us to openly cooperate with other regions to get the UK's countryside back as a haven for wildlife, a place for well being and a positive contributor to carbon capture

-We collectively need to get to the point where we genuinely believe we can create a happy future and healthy planet.
-BioCap believes that positive action in our own local countryside is the first step to rebuild our connection with nature and spread the message that acting locally really can have a global impact.
+We can create a happy future and healthy planet and BioCap believes that positive action in our own local countryside is the first step to rebuild our connection with nature and spread the message that acting locally really can have a global impact.